-- 3.3 Where partners and staff in senior positions have a long association or extensive involvement with an entity relevant to the engagement, self-interest, self-review and familiarity threats to the integrity or objectivity of any person performing the engagement may arise.
+- 3.2 The firm shall establish policies and procedures to monitor the length of time and extent of involvement that partners and staff in senior positions, including those from other disciplines, serve as members of the engagement team(s) for recurring engagements for particular entities. - 3.3 Where partners and staff in senior positions have a long association or extensive involvement with an entity relevant to the engagement, self-interest, self-review and familiarity threats to the integrity or objectivity of any person performing the engagement may arise.
 Similarly, such circumstances may impair, and could compromise, independence.
-The significance of such threats depends upon factors such as: - the role of the individual in the engagement team(s); - the proportion of time that the entity contributes to the individual's annual billable hours; - the length of time that the individual has been associated with an entity relevant to the engagement; - whether the individual is employed exclusively or principally on an engagement that extends for a significant period of time; - whether the individual is remunerated on the basis of the performance of a part of the firm which is substantially dependent on fees from that entity. - 3.4 For an investment circular reporting engagement, the firm gives careful consideration to which individual is appointed as the engagement partner on an engagement .
-This consideration will reflect the need for relevant ertise 38 as well as factors such as: • the nature of the investment circular reporting engagement and whether it will involve the reappraisal of previously audited financial information; • the length of time that the engagement partner for the audit engagement has been associated with the audit engagement ; • the length of time that other partners have acted for the entity on corporate finance and other transaction related engagements; • whether the objectivity of the engagement partner on a subsequent engagement could be adversely affected by an opinion on a profit forecast included in the investment circular; and • the scope of the engagement quality control review.
+The significance of such threats depends upon factors such as: - the role of the individual in the engagement team(s): - the relationships established with relevant management and those charged with governance; - the proportion of time that the entity contributes to the individual's annual billable hours; - the length of time that the individual has been associated with an entity relevant to the engagement; - whether the individual is employed exclusively or principally on an engagement that extends for a significant period of time; - whether the individual is remunerated on the basis of the performance of a part of the firm which is substantially dependent on fees from that entity. - In order to address threats that are identified, firms apply safeguards.
+Appropriate safeguards may include:

-- 3.5 In order to address threats that are identified, firms apply safeguards.
-Appropriate safeguards may include: - appointing a partner who has no previous involvement with the entity as the engagement partner; - removing ('rotating') the partners and the other senior members of the engagement team after a pre-determined number of years; - involving an additional partner, who is not and has not recently been a member of the engagement team, to review the work done by the partners and the other senior members of the engagement team and to advise as necessary; - arranging an engagement quality control review of the engagement in question. - 3.6 Where applicable, once an engagement partner has held this role for a continuous period of ten years, careful consideration is given as to whether it is probable that an objective, reasonable and informed third party would conclude the integrity, objectivity or independence of the firm or covered persons are compromised.
-Where the individual concerned is not rotated after ten years, it is important that: - (a) safeguards other than rotation, such as those noted in paragraph 3.5, are applied; or - (b) (i) the reasoning as to why the individual continues to participate in the engagement without any safeguards is documented; and - the facts are communicated to those charged with governance of the entity in accordance with paragraphs 1.61 - 1.71 of Section 1 of Part B of this Ethical Standard. - 3.7 The firm's policies and procedures set out whether there are circumstances in which the engagement partners, engagement quality control reviewers and other key partners involved in recurring engagements for non-listed entities that are not public interest entities are subject to accelerated rotation requirements, such as those set out in paragraph 3.11, as described in paragraph 1.49 of Section 1 of Part B of this Ethical Standard.
+- appointing a partner who has no previous involvement with the entity as the engagement partner; - removing ('rotating') the partners and the other senior members of the engagement team after a pre-determined number of years; - involving an additional partner, who is not and has not recently been a member of the engagement team, to review the work done by the partners and the other senior members of the engagement team and to advise as necessary; - arranging an engagement quality control review of the engagement in question. - 3.6 Where applicable, once an engagement partner has held this role for a continuous period of ten years, careful consideration is given as to whether it is probable that an objective, reasonable and informed third party would conclude the integrity, objectivity or independence of the firm or covered persons are compromised.
+Where that individual is not rotated after ten years, it is important that: - (a) safeguards, such as those noted in paragraph 3.5, are applied; and - (b) the reasoning as to why the individual continues to participate in the engagement is documented, and the facts are communicated to those charged with governance of the entity in accordance with paragraphs 1.54 1.62 of Part B of this Ethical Standard. - 3.7 The firm's policies and procedures set out whether there are circumstances in which the engagement partners, engagement quality control reviewers and other key partners involved in recurring engagements for non-listed entities that are not public interest entities are subject to accelerated rotation requirements, such as those set out in paragraph 3.11, as described in paragraph 1.49 of Part B of this Ethical Standard. - 3.8 Any scheme of rotation of partners and other senior members of the engagement team needs to take into account the factors which affect the quality of the engagement work, including the experience and continuity of the engagement team and the need to ensure appropriate succession planning.